SpineEventEngine/Chords/README.md

 Add dependencies to the required libraries as described in documentation of each respective library (referred to in the section above).

-# Supported environment

-The libraries have been tested to work in the following environment:

-- JDK 11
-- Kotlin 1.8.20
-- Compose Multiplatform 1.5.12
-- Spine Event Engine 1.9.0
-- Gradle 6.9.4

 # Libraries development